simonhong2022/simonhong2022/README.md

 - :telescope: I’m working as a Software Developer and contributing to frontend(React/NEXT) and backend(Java) for building web applications at </Salt>.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Exploring Database for Statistics.

 - :zap: In my free time, I play squash, ski, football, and hiking.